Eva Maria Belser Wyss

 By looking at the interplay between federalism and multilingualism, consensus and polarization, and social cohesion and social change, the project will shed light on the question of how (multilingual) Switzerland (politically) speaks to each other.

 Based on a literature review and various case studies, the project investigates the interaction of language(s) and institutional conditions in the context of Swiss multilevel democracy.
-In an interdisciplinary approach using methods from law, political science, sociology, ethnography and applied linguistics and combining quantitative and qualitative research, the project looks at the role of language(s) in Swiss politics – at the national level (parliament and media), cantonal level (contrasting Neuchâtel and Schwyz) and also the communal level (participation of Non-Swiss or recently naturalized citizens).
+In an interdisciplinary approach using methods from law, political science, sociology, ethnography and applied linguistics and combining quantitative and qualitative research, the project looks at the role of language(s) in Swiss politics – at the national level (parliament and media), cantonal level (by example of Neuchâtel and Schwyz) and also the communal level (participation of Non-Swiss or recently naturalized citizens).

 Professor